TD Canadian Children’s Literature Award

 - All genres of books (i.e., picture books, fiction, non-fiction and poetry), written for young people up to age 12, are eligible for consideration.
 Teen/young adult books are not eligible for submission.
 For teen/YA fiction, see Amy Mathers Teen Book Award.
 For teen/YA non-fiction, see Norma Fleck Award for Canadian Children’s Non-Fiction.

 - Translations are eligible, provided the French edition wasn’t already submitted to the Prix TD de littérature canadienne pour l’enfance et la jeunesse during its eligible year.
 In the case of simultaneous publication, the publisher holding the original rights takes precedence over the other.
 Please contact firstname.lastname@example.org for details.

-- In the case of translations, the translator must be a Canadian citizen or permanent resident of Canada (who has lived in Canada for at least two years).
+- In the case of translations, the translator must be a Canadian citizen or permanent resident of Canada.

 - Books being submitted for consideration must be original works.